top of page

 • 3 min read

 Incontinence is the involuntary leakage of urine, which can happen for various reasons.
-The pelvic floor is a group of muscles and connective tissues that support the bladder, uterus, and bowel.
-When these muscles weaken or become tense, or are unbalanced, they may fail to control urine flow properly.
+The pelvic floor is a group of muscles and connective tissues that support the bladder, uterus, and bowel, in women, and bladder bowel and other abdominal organs in men.
+When these muscles weaken, become tense, or are unbalanced, they may fail to control urine flow properly.

 Common causes of pelvic floor dysfunction include childbirth, aging, surgery, pain, hormonal changes, and chronic straining.
 Women experiencing incontinence often feel frustration because it affects daily activities and social interactions.